Clinical Psychology Training

 Due to COVID-19, all clinical and didactic training is occurring virtually, until further notice.
 Interns provide consultations and therapy via video sessions and telephone.

 Most direct service hours take place at Howard University Counseling Service with a diverse undergraduate, graduate, and professional student population; but HUCS interns also complete 3 rotational placements.
-The first rotation is at Howard University Hospital (HUH) Inpatient Psychiatry Unit.
-Interns train at HUH two mornings each week for 4 months.
-On this rotation, they learn about inpatient diagnoses from the HUH psychiatry team and HUCS supervisors.
-The second rotation is a forensic assessment rotation and takes place at the District of Columbia Superior Court's Child Guidance Clinic.
-Interns go to the court one day each week for 6 months and conduct psychological assessments.
-Integrative reports are generally due on a weekly basis during the 6-month rotation.
+One rotation is at Howard University Hospital's Inpatient Psychiatry Unit -1 half day per week for 4 months.
+On this rotation interns learn about inpatient treatment and diagnoses.
+Another rotation is an assessment rotation which takes place in D.C. charter schools- every Monday for 4 months interns will conduct psychological assessments within various charter schools.
+Interns will be expected to produce 3 to 4 integrated reports during the 4-month rotation.
 The third rotation is a two-month rotation based on individual choice.
-In the past, interns have chosen rotations in research, trauma, assessment, group, administration, etc. (The 2007 intern cohort wrote a screenplay on mental health stigma in college students of color which was made into a DVD, entitled Lost & Found: A College Story.
-It is used across the U.S. to increase help-seeking behavior.)
+In the past, interns have chosen rotations in assessment, outreach, trauma, group, administration, etc. The program also includes a monthly or biweekly research seminar second semester or during the summer months, a psychopharmacology seminar, and annual Diversity and professional development opportunities.

 Each component of the internship program (individual therapy, group counseling, outreach, teaching, assessment, inpatient psychiatry) includes separate supervision focused on that respective component.

 Professional development is supported throughout the internship year.
-We typically fund three required conferences during the training year, if the budget allows.
-Two of the conferences are typically focused on group, and one conference is focused on forensic assessment.
-A diversity/cultural competency workshop and a DSM-V Workshop are typically offered during the training year.
+We strive to fund two conference attendance during the training year, if the budget allows.
+The conferences are typically focused on group training.
+A diversity/cultural competency workshop and a DSM-V Workshop are typically offered during the training year, as funding allows.

 Qualifications include the following: